PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe Multiple Windows - `read_all_windows`

-Beginning in version 4.28.0 you'll find that working with multiple windows in the tkinter port of PySimpleGUI to be much much easier.
+Beginning in version 4.28.0, you'll find that working with multiple windows in the tkinter port of PySimpleGUI to be much easier.

 This Recipe shows 2 windows.
 Both of them are active and can be interacted with.
-When you enter something in window 1 it is updated in window 2.
+When you enter something in window 1, it is updated in window 2.
 Notice that the keys are named the same in both windows.
 This makes it really easy to write generic code that will update fields in either window, the only difference will be which Window is updated.

 You'll find that you'll have less chances for problems like "reusing layouts" if you put your layout and window creation into a function.
 This will guarantee a "fresh" window every time you call the function.
 If you close window 2 and then click the "Reopen" button in window 1, then all that is needed is to call the `make_win2` function again and move the new window to the location below the first window.